-Aging on the Run, Nationalism, Public History
+Aging on the Run, long term travel

 When we were in Sarajevo, a politician said he wanted Bosnia and Herzegovina (BiH ) to be like Switzerland.
 I thought that was ambitious.
 In our global Capitalist system, Switzerland is where world leaders solve a “problem” like Bosnia.
 But he was not...